Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Introduction

 In this paper, we propose an efficient complexity reduction technique for the \gls{qt}-\gls{mtt} partitioning.
-Our approach combines a moderate complexity \gls{cnn} that extracts spatial features of the block of pixels with multi-class classifiers to derive the best partitions to evaluate in the \gls{rdo} process.
-A single \gls{cnn} is used to process a $64\times64$ block and predicts as output the probability of each boundary of all the $4\times4$ pixel blocks within the input $64\times64$ block.
+Our approach combines a moderate complexity \gls{cnn} that extracts spatial features of the block of pixels with multi-class classifiers to derive the best partitions for testing in the \gls{rdo} process.
+A single \gls{cnn} is used to process a $64\times64$ block and predicts the probability of each boundary of all the $4\times4$ pixel blocks within the input $64\times64$ block.
 At each level of the hierarchical partitioning process, a multi-class classifier is used to predict from the set of boundary probabilities the $N$-most likely splits to explore by the encoder.
 One classifier is trained for each size of the 16 different sub-blocks.
-At each depth, the number of tested partitions $N$ can be adjusted from one to the total number of possible splits.
-This allows exploring wide range of trade-offs between the complexity reduction and the quality loss.
-The proposed solution with top-$N=3$ configuration reaches 46.6\% complexity reduction for a negligible \gls{bd-br} increase of 0.86\%.
-The top-$N=2$ configuration enables in average a complexity reduction of 69.8\% for 2.57\% \gls{bd-br} loss.
+At each depth, the number of explored partitions $N$ can be adjusted from one to the total number of possible splits.
+Controlling the parameter $N$ allows exploring many trade-offs between complexity reduction and quality loss.
+The proposed solution with top-$N=3$ configuration reaches 47.4\% complexity reduction for a negligible \gls{bd-br} loss of 0.79\%, while the top-$N=2$ configuration enables in average a complexity reduction of 70.4\% for 2.49\% \gls{bd-br} loss.